PUT FIRST THING FIRST

 33 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.

 34 “Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
 Sufficient for the day is its own trouble.

 I wish you and all your loved ones a Happy and Prosperous New Year!

-Prayer: My Dear Heavenly Father, I choose today to seek You and spend quality time with You early every day of this New Year.
-Dear Holy Spirit, help and strengthen me to do this daily, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I choose today to seek You above anyone or anything else by spending quality time in Your Word and in prayer early every day of this New Year.
+My Dear Holy Spirit, help and strengthen me to do this daily, in Jesus’ name.
 Amen.